 Karve — a local Windows alternative to RapidAPI

 Karve is a local API client for building and debugging your own requests on Windows: write, organize, and run .http files on disk, with no marketplace layer and no per-call metering between you and your service.
-RapidAPI is a different category — a hub to discover, subscribe to, and govern third-party APIs.
-The useful question is simply which job you're doing; many developers use a client like Karve alongside a hub.
+RapidAPI is a different category — a marketplace to discover, subscribe to, and govern third-party APIs.
+When the API is your own, Karve is the tool you actually reach for.

 Why Karve